How to Use Hermes WebUI / Dashboard Safely

 Troubleshooting

-❌ Web UI returns 'connection refused' when opening in browser
+❌ Dashboard or Web UI returns 'connection refused' when opening in browser